Breinify/brein-api-library-python/README.rst

     python3 setup.py install

-Step 2: Integrate the library
+Step 2: Integrate the Library
 -----------------------------
 Integrate the Library into your Python 3 project by importing the library in the relevant blocks of code.